 We must, through the grace of God, seek to do the same in our lives.
 God has promised many amazing things to us both in his word and to us personally.
 Rarely, however, does God’s timetable match our expectations.
 The only thing we accomplish by taking matters into our own hands is creating huge, unnecessary problems for ourselves.

 God is powerful enough to fulfill his own promises.
 Surely he will lead us to do certain things in life so we can receive those promises.
 None of what I am saying is meant to encourage us to just sit on the couch and watch the clock.
-But we need to seek God and remain close to him so we have the wisdom and direction to not take matters into our own hands.
+To receive God’s blessings, he will require you to be active in the process.
+But we need to seek God and remain close to him so we have the wisdom and direction to not take matters into our own hands and walk outside of his will for our lives.

 God can fulfill his own promises for you.
 Trust him.
 He is worthy.